moonsense/moonsense-ios-sdk/SampleApp/README.md

 # Moonsense iOS SampleApp

 The `SampleApp` project demonstrates the use of the Moonsense iOS SDK within a simple application.
 The example in this case is quite simple and minimal and can serve as a good starting point for developers looking for a quick integration.
 The `SampleApp` Xcode project contains two targets, `SampleApp` and `SampleApp-Static`.
 The `SampleApp` target consumes the `MoonsenseSDK.xcframework` dynamically linked variant.
-The `SampleApp-Static` target consumes the `MoonsneseSDK-static.xcframework` target.
+The `SampleApp-Static` target consumes the `MoonsenseSDK-static.xcframework` target.

 ## Prerequisites